 If you are a macOS user, you might be aware of the fact that Apple doesn’t allow sharing system audio from the get-go.
 This means that third-party apps have to emerge with their own solutions to do so.
-Most video conferencing apps including Zoom include the ability to share macOS system audio.
+Most video conferencing apps including Zoom include the ability to share macOS system audio and video streaming apps like Mega Shows on Windows.

 Discord also says that it’s slowly rolling out the feature to all users, meaning you should be able to see the feature eventually, if not right away.
 Moreover, it’s worth noting that Discord’s screen sharing feature only works with audio from individual applications.